csghormley/point-it-out/README.md

 Additional libraries for a new environment:

 libgdal-dev

-== Building a docker image ==

-From the project root directory, run the following:

-     % docker build . -f docker-django/Dockerfile -t \
-         csghor/mapsurvey-app:<version-number>

-This pulls in the official OSGeo gdal Docker image, installs dependencies for Django, and copies the current project.
-The result is a docker image ready to run the project.
+libnginx-mod-stream

 ## Making changes

 ### Model migrations

-If you make changes to the database models in pio/models.py, this is the process for making those changes effective in the database.
-The following assumes you have the aliases in docker-stack/alias loaded and that the systemd service is installed.
+If making changes to the database models in pio/models.py, this is the process for making those changes effective in the database.
+The following assumes the aliases in docker-stack/alias are loaded and that the systemd service is installed.

 1. Rebuild the docker images and restart the service (as root).
    This makes the change available within the running container.

-   % ./build_docker.sh && systemctl restart docker.mapsurvey.service
+   % ./mapcfg run

 2. Open a shell to the Django container, with
    % docker_shell django